Trinity researchers have discovered how HIV bypasses the immune system, offering hope to those affected by the disease.

 Stevenson said in a press statement that the “revelation sheds new light on how HIV avoids elimination, which, in turn, may explain why HIV is still not a curable disease”.

-Current ways of dealing with the disease, known as therapeutic treatments, don’t fully remove HIV from the body, but rather prevent the virus from developing into AIDS.
+People who are currently suffering from HIV can seek treatment at facilities like Southwest Care, however, these current ways of dealing with the disease, known as therapeutic treatments, don’t fully remove HIV from the body, but rather prevent the virus from developing into AIDS.
 The Trinity researchers explored whether HIV was somehow blocking how the body calls the immune system for a response.

 Over 40 million people across the world are affected by the incurable virus.